-- (vii) Where there is no correlation between an assessor's comments and his/her final score/pronouncement on a candidate, the whole report should be read and each case determined on its merit. - (viii) For a candidate to be promoted or appointed, the reports of at least two of the three external assessors shall be adjudged to be favourable by the Appointments and Promotions Committee for Academic Staff

-- (ix) External assessors are required to use their official letter heads in conveying assessments reports to the Vice-Chancellor. - (x) Definition of a High Flyer: A high flyer should be defined as a candidate who has consistently been productive as evident by promotion as and when due.
+- 1 (vii) Where there is no correlation between an assessor's comments and his/her final score/pronouncement on a candidate, the whole report should be read and each case determined on its merit. - 4 (viii) For a candidate to be promoted or appointed, the reports of at least two of the three 5 external assessors shall be adjudged to be favourable by the Appointments and 6 Promotions Committee for Academic Staff - 7 (ix) External assessors are required to use their official letter heads in conveying assessments reports to the Vice-Chancellor. - 9 (x) Only fifteen (15) selected papers for Readers and twenty (20) selected papers for Professors identified by the candidate should be utilized for (narrative) qualitative paper x paper assessment by External Assessors.
+This is to reduce the burden on assessors and thereby expedite the promotion process.
+The selected publications must be those that best depict the research focus, impact and leadership/mentorship activities of the candidate. - Nevertheless, the qualitative assessment and scoring using the tables of scores should still be performed for all publications (paper by paper) to compute the total score and enable the application of the existing criteria of minimum score of 50 for Readership and 70 for Professorship respectively.
+The scoring sheet will be electronic and semi-automated with the fields for the selected paper by paper narrative (qualitative) assessment prepopulated with the summary of the articles to be assessed qualitatively.
+The assessor should assess these selected publications for research focus, impact, leadership and mentorship (This is for immediate implementation). - (xi)Definition of a High Flyer: A high flyer should be defined as a candidate who has consistently been productive as evident by promotion as and when due.
 Applicants who are qualified to be high flyers are those who have been publishing consistently and are qualified to apply for professorship five years of senior lectureship.
-Otherwise, those who do not meet the criterion of consistent publishing and have spent more than five (5) years on senior lectureship cannot apply for a professorship without going through readership. - (xi) Checklist for Set Criteria in the Promotion Guidelines: The tables attached as Appendices II (for Part II promotion cases) and III (for Part I promotion cases) contain the checklist for clearly indicating that a candidate has met the set criteria in the guidelines for appointments or promotions.
-It should be adopted in the presentation of appointment/promotion cases to the Appointments and Promotions Committee.
+Otherwise, those who do not meet the criterion of consistent publishing and have spent more than five (5) years on senior lecturership cannot apply for a professorship without going through readership. - (xii) Checklist for Set Criteria in the Promotion Guidelines: The tables attached as Appendices II (for Part II promotion cases) and III (for Part I promotion cases) contain the checklist for clearly indicating that a candidate has met the set criteria in the guidelines for appointments or promotions.
+It should be adopted in the presentation of appointment/promotion cases to the Appointments and Promotions Committee (Academic Staff).